ArturKovacs/emulsion-website/configuration.md

 show_program_name = false
 ```

-All sections in this file are optional, meaning that if for example only `[updates]` is specified then every other section will be using its default values.
+All sections in this file are optional, meaning that if for example only `[updates]` is specified then every other section will be using their default values.

 The `[updates]` section can contain only one field, namely `check_updates` which may be set to either `true` or `false`.
 Emulsion fetches the latest version number and provides a notification only if `check_updates` is set to `true`.